withfig/fig/README.md

 ---

-Fig ([fig.io](https://fig.io)) makes the terminal easier for individuals and more collaborative for teams.
+[Fig](https://fig.io?ref=github_fig) makes the shell easier for individuals and more collaborative for teams.

 We make lots of products.
 Check out our website to see them all.